raynamharris/LTCC-BIO103/index.md

 **Can you label elements of the innate and adaptive immune systems in this illustration from memory?**

+Choose from the following:
+- Antigen presenting cell
+- B cell
+- Cytotoxic T cell
+- Destroyed cell
+- Memory B and T cells
+- SARS-CoV-2
+- T-helper cell

 <figure>
 <center>
 <img src="img/immunity/immunity.001.jpeg" style="width:90%">
-<figcaption><b>Which element best corresponds to the following cell type(s) 1-7?</b> <br>Choose from the following: Antigen presenting cell - B cell -
-Cytotoxic T cell - Destroyed cell - Memory B and T cells - SARS-CoV-2 - T-helper cell. <br> <a href="https://media.nature.com/original/magazine-assets/d41586-020-01221-y/d41586-020-01221-y.pdf">Adapted from Nature Illustration by Nik Spencer.</a><p></p></figcaption>
+<figcaption><b>Fill in the blank graphical illustration.<br><a href="https://media.nature.com/original/magazine-assets/d41586-020-01221-y/d41586-020-01221-y.pdf">Adapted from Nature Illustration by Nik Spencer.</a><p></p></figcaption>
 </center>
 </figure>

 ## Mechanisms of Innate and Adaptive Immunity

+Innate immune responses are activated directly by pathogens and defend all multicellular organisms against infection.
+In vertebrates, pathogens, together with the innate immune responses they activate, stimulate adaptive immune responses, which then help fight the infection.

 <figure>
 <center>
 <img src="https://www.ncbi.nlm.nih.gov/books/NBK21070/bin/ch24f1.jpg" style="width:20%">
-<figcaption><b>Innate and adaptive immune responses. </b>Innate immune responses are activated directly by pathogens and defend all multicellular organisms against infection.
-In vertebrates, pathogens, together with the innate immune responses they activate, stimulate adaptive immune responses, which then help fight the infection. <a href="https://www.ncbi.nlm.nih.gov/books/NBK21070/figure/A4420/">Molecular Biology of the Cell (4th edition)</a><p></p></figcaption>
+<figcaption><b>Innate and adaptive immune responses.</b> <br> <a href="https://www.ncbi.nlm.nih.gov/books/NBK21070/figure/A4420/">Molecular Biology of the Cell (4th edition)</a><p></p></figcaption>
 </center>
 </figure>

+Specialized phagocytic cells of the innate immune system, including macrophages and neutrophils (not shown) and dendritic cells ingest invading microbes or their products at the site of infection.
+The dendritic cells then mature and migrate in lymphatic vessels to a nearby lymph node, where they serve as antigen-presenting cells.

+The antigen-presenting cells display microbial antigens, whole or fragmented biomolecules from the invading pathogen, to T cells in the lymph node.
+Some of the activated T cells then migrate to the site of infection and target microbes/cells displaying the target antigen upon their surface.
+One unique feature of the antigen-presenting cells is a special proteins on their surface (called costimulatory molecules) that help activate the T cells.
+The costimulatory molecules appear on dendritic cells only after these cells mature in response to invading microbes.

 <figure>
 <center>
 <img src="https://www.ncbi.nlm.nih.gov/books/NBK26921/bin/ch24f5.jpg" style="width:80%">
-<figcaption><b>One way in which the innate immune system helps activate the adaptive immune system.</b> Specialized phagocytic cells of the innate immune system, including macrophages (not shown) and dendritic cells ingest invading microbes or their products at the site of infection.
-The dendritic cells then mature and migrate in lymphatic vessels to a nearby lymph node, where they serve as antigen-presenting cells.
-The antigen-presenting cells display microbial antigens, whole or fragmented biomolecules from the invading pathogen, to T cells in the lymph node.
-The some of the activated T cells then migrate to the site of infection and target microbes/cells displaying the target antigen upon their surface.
-One unique feature of the antigen-presenting cells is a special proteins on their surface (called costimulatory molecules) that help activate the T cells.
-The costimulatory molecules appear on dendritic cells only after these cells mature in response to invading microbes. <a href="https://www.ncbi.nlm.nih.gov/books/NBK26921/figure/A4427/">Molecular Biology of the Cell (4th edition)</a><p></p></figcaption>
+<figcaption><b>One way in which the innate immune system helps activate the adaptive immune system.</b>  <a href="https://www.ncbi.nlm.nih.gov/books/NBK26921/figure/A4427/">Molecular Biology of the Cell (4th edition)</a><p></p></figcaption>
 </center>
 </figure>